MicrosoftDocs/azure-dev-docs/articles/github-copilot-azure/deploy-examples.md

 Example prompts:

-- "@azure Undeploy this project from Azure"
+- "@azure Undeploy this project from Azure."
-- "@azure I'd like to undeploy my app"
+- "@azure I'd like to undeploy my app."
-- "@azure Stop this app on Azure"
+- "@azure Stop this app on Azure."
-- "@azure Take this project down from Azure"
+- "@azure Take this project down from Azure."
-- "@azure Take down my application"
+- "@azure Take down my application."
-- "@azure Remove this code from running on Azure"
+- "@azure Remove this code from running on Azure."

 If you used azd to deploy your application, you can ask it to use azd to undeploy your application as well.

-- "@azure Undeploy my project with the Azure Developer CLI"
+- "@azure Undeploy my project with the Azure Developer CLI."
-- "@azure Use azd to undeploy my project"
+- "@azure Use azd to undeploy my project."

 ## Next steps